khalilsaw/Wushu-Referee-app/README.md

 ## Contact

-For questions or feedback, please open an issue on the repository or contact the maintainer at [your-email@example.com].
+For questions or feedback, please open an issue on the repository or contact the maintainer at khalilbadre5@gmail.com .

 ## Acknowledgments

-We appreciate all contributors and users of the Taekwondo Referee App.
+We appreciate all contributors and users of the wushu Referee App.
 Special thanks to the Taekwondo community for their support and feedback.